-The estimate for this object class is for costs associated with creating and publishing Board reports that are required by statute to be sent to Congress and the Secretary of Energy.
-The estimate includes an projected increase of \$177,000 which also includes the costs associated with the publication of additional reports and technical materials, as well as the costs associated with publishing meeting notices in the Federal Register.
-In keeping with the federal government's efforts to increase efficiency, the Board makes all its reports, publications, and correspondence available for download from its website.
-Hard copies of the reports are provided only on a limited distribution and when requested.
+The estimate for this object class is for costs associated with creating and publishing Board reports that are required by statute to be sent to Congress and the Secretary of Energy and the Board sends to a large number of other interested parties.
+The estimate also includes the costs associated with the publication of additional copies of earlier reports and technical materials, as well as such other costs as those associated with publishing meeting notices in the Federal Register.
+In keeping with the federal government's efforts to increase efficiency, the Board makes all its reports, publications, and correspondence available for download from its website to reduce the number of hard copies it needs to produce.

-OBJECT CLASS 25.0, CONSULTANTS: \$250,000
+OBJECT CLASS 25.0, CONSULTANTS: \$85,000

-The estimate for this object class includes a projected increase of \$170,000 to include funding for consultants to support and supplement Board and staff analyses of specific technical and scientific issues as authorized by the Board's enabling statute.
-Requested funding for this object class also includes estimates for creative consultants to assist the Board in developing and implementing methods that will increase public on-line access to its publications, informational resources, and other Board matters.
+The estimate for this object class includes funding for consultants to support and supplement Board and staff analyses of specific technical and scientific issues as authorized by the Board's enabling statute.
+Requested funding for this object class also includes estimates for expert consultants to assist the Board in developing and implementing methods that will increase public on-line access to its publications, informational resources, and other Board matters.

-OBJECT CLASS 25.1/2, CONTRACTUAL SERVICES - OTHER: \$300,000
+OBJECT CLASS 25.1/2, CONTRACTUAL SERVICES - OTHER: \$85,000

-The estimate for this object class is estimated to increase by \$215,000 and includes contractual costs associated with accomplishing the Board's mission.
-Estimated commercial contract costs include meeting-room rentals, stenography and audio-visual support services, webcasting, and video recording equipment rentals for public meetings; facility maintenance agreements; and professional development for Board supervisors and staff.
-Other program support contracts include services for report editing and production along with contracted commercial information technology (IT) support in compliance with the Federal Information Security Modernization Act (FISMA) of 2014.
+The estimate for this object class includes the cost of such items as meeting-room rentals, stenography and audio-visual support services, webcasting services for virtual meetings, and video recording equipment rentals for public meetings; facility maintenance agreements; and professional development for Board supervisors and staff.
+Other program support contracts include services for report editing and production, as well as provision of an offsite data center to allow Continuation of Operations in the event of loss of power or an incident in the Board's offices, along with contracted commercial information technology (IT) support in compliance with the

+Federal Information Security Modernization Act (FISMA) of 2014.
 Support includes information security protections to prevent unauthorized access, use, disclosure, disruption, modification, or destruction of information and information systems on our network.
 Furthermore, the Board's network is monitored to timely detect and report cyber incidents and ensure necessary resources are maintained for cybersecurity needs at the Board's offsite data center.
-This budget estimate also includes funding to hire an additional contractor to support the Board to maintain compliance with Executive Order 13556, Controlled Unclassified Information (CUI), policies issued by the National Archives and Records Administration (NARA), 32 CFR Part 2002, "Controlled Unclassified Information," and OMB M-19-21, Transition to Electronic Records.
-This estimate further includes funding a contract to support the Board's requirement to maintain an Equal Employment Opportunity (EEO) program as required in Executive Order 12067, Providing for coordination of Federal Equal Employment Opportunity programs.
+This budget estimate also includes funding to ensure the Board complies with Executive Order 13556, Controlled Unclassified Information (CUI), policies issued by the National Archives and Records Administration (NARA), 32 CFR Part 2002, "Controlled Unclassified Information," and OMB M-19-21, Transition to Electronic Records.
+This estimate further includes funding the contract to support the Board's requirement to maintain an Equal Employment Opportunity (EEO) program as required in Executive Order 12067, Providing for Coordination of Federal Equal Employment Opportunity Programs.

-OBJECT CLASS 25.3, CONTRACTUAL SERVICES - FEDERAL: \$250,000
+OBJECT CLASS 25.3, CONTRACTUAL SERVICES - FEDERAL: \$222,000